Serving Deep Learning Models with Deduplication from Relational Databases: Evaluation

 \subsubsection{Transfer Learning of Extreme Classification Models}

-Following TRA~\cite{yuan2020tensor}, a two-layer feed-forward neural network (FFNN) is implemented in our proposed system for the AmazonCat-14K \cite{mcauley2015image, mcauley2015inferring} benchmark.
+Following TRA~\cite{yuan2020tensor}, a two-layer feed-forward neural network (FFNN) is implemented in netsDB for the AmazonCat-14K \cite{mcauley2015image, mcauley2015inferring} workload.
 This FFNN requires five parameter tensors: the weight tensors and bias tensors of the two layers, and the input tensor for which predictions are generated.
 The input tensor includes $1,000$ data points that have $597,540$ features, and the extreme classification task uses $14,588$ labels.
 The hidden layer has $1,000$ neurons.
-Therefore, the weight tensor (denoted as $W_1$) in the first layer has $597,540,000$ parameters, and the weight tensor (denoted as $W_2$) in the second layer has $14,588,000$ parameters.
+Therefore, the weight tensor (denoted as $W_1$) in the first layer has $597,540\times1000$ parameters, and the weight tensor (denoted as $W_2$) in the second layer has $14,588\times1000$ parameters.

 A transfer learning scenario is tested, where the first layer $W_1$ is freezed, and $W_2$ is specialized for different tasks.
 Only for this scenario, the inputs, weights, and biases are randomly generated instead of being trained from real-world data like other scenarios.
 The experiments are still reasonable as deduplication in this scenario hardly affects the inference accuracy.
 That is because $W_1$ used in all the models are the same and thus no weights need to be approximated for deduplicating it, and we also choose not to deduplicate any blocks from the specialized and smaller $W_2$ layer.